 The consequences of any financial settlement are always a cause of great concern for anyone facing the breakdown of a relationship.

 We have considerable experience in negotiating satisfactory financial settlements.
-We are also very experienced, both in mediation and indeed as traditionally experienced family solicitors, in dealing with complex financial affairs, including businesses, overseas investments and indeed family settlements.
-We will advise on obtaining complimentary specialist advice, both from independent financial experts and indeed from specialist family barristers and counsel.
+We are also very experienced, both in mediation and particularly as traditionally experienced family solicitors, in dealing with complex financial affairs, including businesses, overseas investments and indeed family settlements.
+We will advise on obtaining complimentary specialist advice, both from independent financial experts and indeed from specialist Pension advisers and accountants.
 We can also provide a comprehensive range of accompanying property and conveyancing services.

 Our main concern is to conduct robust negotiation but ensure an appropriate settlement is expedited, to avoid ongoing costs.
 Where there are children, their welfare will be a critical consideration.

 For a fair settlement, there must be a clear picture of the assets.
 This process is called financial disclosure.
-Both Partners must make a full and frank disclosure of their financial position before negotiation via solicitors or alternatively mediation can begin.
+Both Partners must make a full and frank disclosure of their financial position before negotiation via solicitors.
 Once the assets are known, and values agreed, a fair settlement may be determined, subject to your personal instructions and indeed formal approval.

 In divorce, judicial separation or the dissolution of a civil partnership, the court has the power to make a variety of orders;

 - Periodical Payments

 - Transfer of Property

 - Payment of a lump sum

 - Divorce courts can divide pensions between spouses and civil partners.